 Absolutely, you can!
 They will take less time to cook so start checking at the 9-10 minute mark.
 It’s a great thought to save some calories and that pesky cholesterol!

 You bet!
 Instead of dropping in a whole fresh egg, whip the eggs in a bowl with a little bit of milk and pour them in over the ham and cook it off.
 For these, cook 15-19 minutes.
-Start checking for doneness after 15 minutes, but it may take a bit more time for these.
+Start checking after 15 minutes, but it may take a bit more time for these.

-This would be a great time to add sauteed onions or peppers.
+This would be a great time to add sautéed onions or peppers.
 It would be almost like an omelet in the muffin tin!

-Yes to Paleo friendly as long as you use something like a coconut spray instead of good ol’ Pam.
+Yes to Paleo-friendly as long as you use something like a coconut spray instead of good ol’ Pam.
 Egg cups are Keto friendly as well!
 Yes to Low Carb!

 Baked Eggs in Muffin Tins with Ham

-- 12 slices ham deli, thinly sliced
+- 12 slices Ham deli, thinly sliced

-- 12 eggs
+- 12 Eggs

-- salt and pepper to taste
+- Salt and Pepper to taste

-- 1 avocado peeled and seeded
+- 1 Avocado peeled and seeded

-- 1 garlic clove minced
+- 1 Garlic Clove minced

-- 1/8 cup cilantro
+- ⅛ cup Cilantro

-- 1 lime juice from ½ of lime
+- 1 Lime juice from ½ of lime

-- 2 tbsp half and half
+- 2 tbsp Half and Half

-Line each muffin opening with ham.
+- Line each muffin cup with ham.

-Crack open an egg into each ham cup.
+- Crack open an egg into each ham cup.

-Mix all the ingredients together in a sturdy blender or food processor.
+- Mix all the ingredients together in a sturdy blender or food processor.
 Add half and half or milk a little at a time to get the consistency desired.